W3SS/DesignPatternsInCSharp/solid/DependencyInversionPrinciple.md

 }
 ```

-And the class Relationships that corresponds to our Low Level
+And the class Relationships that corresponds to our *Low Level Parts*

 ```csharp
 public class Relationships